janvandijk/glowing-train/README.md

 http://htmlpreview.github.io/?https://github.com/janvandijk/glowing-train/blob/master/train.html

 ## Thanks
-I would like to thank my family for not only making this financially possible, but for being my biggest supporters and #1 fans—even from a distance.
+I would like to thank my family and all my collegues @ ADchieve for not only making this financially possible, but for being my biggest supporters and #1 fans—even from a distance.
 I couldn't have done this without you.
 Love you all!